 Be sure to also include the Chain of Custody form with your sample.

-Please note that if your vermiculite sample results are inconsistent with the Zonolite Attic Insulation product, the Trust is willing to test up to two more samples at no cost to you.
+Please note that if your vermiculite sample results are non-consistent with the Zonolite Attic Insulation product, the Trust is willing to test up to two more samples at no cost to you.

 - Can I have my sample analyzed by the Trust before filing a claim?